Skip to content

 The PO from us will contain a unique PO number; this will be a 10 digit alpha-numeric number starting with “P” e.g. P100000001.
 When creating your invoice, it’s important that you quote the correct PO number.
 This number should also be quoted on any correspondence you have with us about that particular order.

-Regrettably if we don’t receive the correct Purchase Order details, payment cannot be made, and suppliers will be asked to re-submit the invoice with a valid PO number.
+Regrettably if we don’t receive the correct Purchase Order details, we can’t process payment.
+Suppliers will need to re-submit the invoice with a valid PO number.

 If you change Bank Details: